Six new grape varieties chosen to help Bordeaux wine producers adapt to climate change have been approved by France’s national appellation body, INAO.

 What is it?
 A late ripener that needs little introduction for fans of either Port or Portugal’s burgeoning reputation for quality red wines.

 Why it could be useful: Expect lots of black fruits, high tannins and generally full-bodied, structured wines that can gain complexity with age.
-It also has good natural resistance to fungal diseases in the vineyard, according to the Bordeaux AOC and Bordeaux Supérieur union.
+It also has good natural resistance to diseases in the vineyard, according to the Bordeaux AOC and Bordeaux Supérieur union.

 Did you know?
 John Downes MW quipped in a 2001 article for Decanter that we might one day see ‘Touriga d’Oc’, if anyone in the warm French region of Languedoc were to discover the grape’s potential for red wines.
 It turns out he wasn’t completely off the mark…